Low Voltage Wiring | Types of Cables, Connectors, and Installation Guide (2025)

 Low Voltage Wiring vs High-Voltage Wiring

 The main difference between low and high voltage wiring is the amount of electrical power they carry.
 High-voltage wiring, typically 120V or 240V, is used for powering household appliances and industrial equipment.
-It requires thick insulation and follows strict safety regulations.
-In contrast, Low voltage electrical wiring is safer, easier to install, and primarily used for data transmission, security systems, and communication networks.

 Common Applications of Low Voltage Electrical Wiring